 5.17.3 Service flow

-1. Pieter-Jansen is the M2M service administrator at UT.
+1) Pieter-Jansen is the M2M service administrator at UT.
 Every day his primary job is to monitor the service status of the applications underpinning the M2M service.
 Pieter-Jansen uses the GUI to check application status, and whether the M2M data has arrived in the head-end systems before the service window closes (e.g. new data should arrive in the system from an M2M device every 15 minutes).
-This is normally the case, and Pieter-Jansen could spend time learning UT’s business processes related to this M2M service.
+This is normally the case, and Pieter-Jansen could spend time learning UT's business processes related to this M2M service.

-2. One morning while Pieter-Jansen arrives at work, eager as he always is he logs in the service manager portal to take a quick glance of the M2M service status collected last night.
+2) One morning while Pieter-Jansen arrives at work, eager as he always is he logs in the service manager portal to take a quick glance of the M2M service status collected last night.
 Frowning, Pieter-Jansen notices the GUI of the head-end system alerts missing data from a particular M2M device --- data missing for several continuous service cycles (e.g. 120 data points missing in the past 8 hour).
-Pieter-Jansen has the admin login credential to UT’s RADIUS server, however, Pieter-Jansen is not specialized in telecom and has not gained experience in the corresponding IEEE protocols.
+Pieter-Jansen has the admin login credential to UT's RADIUS server, however, Pieter-Jansen is not specialized in telecom and has not gained experience in the corresponding IEEE protocols.
 His supervisor, one of the very few personnel at UT who understands both electricity and telecom was unfortunately under the weather and had called in sick.
-Pieter-Jansen therefore switches to the GUI that visualizes RADIUS session status in the historian with the data received from TEL’s RADIUS servers.
-The data from TEL is translated in layman’s terms, hence Pieter-Jansen easily understands that the authentication process of this M2M device has failed due to wrong credentials.
+Pieter-Jansen therefore switches to the GUI that visualizes RADIUS session status in the historian with the data received from TEL's RADIUS servers.
+The data from TEL is translated in layman's terms, hence Pieter-Jansen easily understands that the authentication process of this M2M device has failed due to wrong credentials.

-3. Pieter-Jansen goes on to check the logbook whether any recent changes have been introduced in UT’s M2M system.
+3) Pieter-Jansen goes on to check the logbook whether any recent changes have been introduced in UT's M2M system.
 He realized for this particular M2M device, the corresponding credential at the RADIUS server has been updated by the administrator of the RADIUS server at UT.
 Hence Pieter-Jansen calls that personnel to revert the credential.
 This M2M device soon comes back on the network and resumes to deliver data to the M2M head-end server.

-4. Time goes on, summer holiday arrives and lots of people are leaving for the passionate south.
+4) Time goes on, summer holiday arrives and lots of people are leaving for the passionate south.
 TEL usually plans network maintenance services during this period.
-However, since TEL and UT has an SLA in the contract, TEL informs UT of the network activity and the perceived interruption of mobile service.
+However, since TEL and UT have an SLA in the contract, TEL informs UT of the network activity and the perceived interruption of mobile service.

-5. UT checks that the service interruption is within the availability window of the telecom service, and UT can timely inform the customers when the M2M service is expected to be unavailable.
+5) UT checks that the service interruption is within the availability window of the telecom service, and UT can timely inform the customers when the M2M service is expected to be unavailable.
 This process is agreed beforehand and is conformant with the grid code of the country where UT operates.

-6. Therefore, UT confirms with TEL the acceptance of the period for the planned network maintenance to be carried out by TEL.
+6) Therefore, UT confirms with TEL the acceptance of the period for the planned network maintenance to be carried out by TEL.

-7. UT fulfils its role as public sector service provider conforming the national norm.
-TEL provides 5G service that fits UT’s actual needs with minimal burden on the customer side.
+7) UT fulfils its role as public sector service provider conforming the national norm.
+TEL provides 5G service that fits UT's actual needs with minimal burden on the customer side.

 5.17.4 Post-condition